Proudly Serving Colorado Springs and South Denver

 Attic

-Mold remediation in an attic can cost between \$1,000 and \$9,000, depending primarily on the size of the attic and the extent of the mold growth.
-If the infestation is extensive or hard to reach, the costs can rise significantly.
+Mold remediation in an attic can cost between \$1,000 and \$9,000, depending primarily on the loft’s size and the mold growth’s extent.
+The costs can rise significantly if the infestation is extensive or complex.

 Crawl Space